 The Fair Market Rent (FMR) and HOME rents may not be sufficient to meet the housing needs of households in the City of Huntington Beach.
 This may be especially true for larger families that require larger units.
-In an effort to keep housing affordable to various underserved populations such as homeless, low-income, veterans, and seniors, the City has provided much needed help in the form of tenant based rental assistance, coupled with case management to help households become more financially stable.

 The cost of housing in Huntington Beach continues to be out of reach for many low to moderate income households.
 This is reflected in the proportion of lower income households facing cost burdens and other housing problems.
 It is anticipated that housing cost burdens will continue to be a major factor for many households in the area and demonstrates the need for additional affordable housing options in the area.